Data organization

 04

 Clearer naming and contextual help successfully guide researchers to more effective data discovery.
-The experience taught me to design within severe technical constraints while still delivering value.
+The experience taught me to design within tight technical constraints while still delivering value.

 Making sense of data through visualizations